intronic/purescript-react-halo-basic-hooks-mui-examples/README.md

 spago --config examples/basic/spago.dhall build ; parcel build --no-source-maps examples/basic/dist/index.html
 ```
 Note:

+I haven't looked into the differences but presume `spago` can do more PureScript tree-shaking, and Preact also does reduce sizes compared to React.

 The first option seems best for production builds, while the second option is good for dev mode (using a combination of `spago build --watch` and `parcel serve` for hot module reloading).